 - Identify resources for pediatric bodywork, including literature and qualified practitioners.

 Note: Infants can present with anatomical issues such as plagiocephaly and torticollis that can greatly impact their ability to feed successfully.
 Various types of manual therapies can assist in optimizing structure which in turn can optimize function in feeding for the newborn.
-Several maternal breast issues may also be supported by manual therapy strategies.
+Several parental breast issues may also be supported by manual therapy strategies.
 Practitioners will enjoy learning about the evidence around therapeutic intervention for feeding issues, learn ways to assess whether or not a feeding issue is stemming from structural causes, and discover how to create adequate care plan strategies and community resources that include bodywork.